ethan-hurst/powerplatformbible/content/posts/{2021-07-14-creating-a-ci-cd-pipeline-for-dynamics-365-with-azure-dev-ops.md

 ![](https://ucarecdn.com/8510971b-6458-453e-bd8a-2a6f45a077fe/)

+With all of that done, we can now paste in our Application ID GUID from our PowerShell window and hit save.
+This will go ahead and bring some information in from Azure, which is desired and confirms that everything has been linked correctly.

 ##### Other Resources

 [This](https://docs.microsoft.com/en-us/power-platform/alm/devops-build-tools#configure-service-connections-using-a-service-principal) MS Doc was invaluable for me when I was creating my own pipeline and this article series.